AsumVictor/endiAPI/docs/AUTHENTICATION.md

 ## Next Steps

-With the authentication system in place, you can now:
+With the authentication system in place, the following can be implemented:

 1. Create protected API endpoints
 2. Implement user profile management